How To Ensure Optimal Brain and Eye Development For Your Toddler

 However, the greatest challenge is that there are far too few omega-3-rich options catered for children.
 While supplements are almost as good as the real deal, swallowing large pills have proven to be an obstacle for both parent and child.
 This is why omega-3 milk should be introduced into your child’s diet.
-Better than that, this milk is also 25% lower in saturated fat and higher in calcium compared to regular milk.
+Better than that, this milk is also 61% less fat and higher in calcium compared to regular milk.

 Mostly applauded for building and maintaining healthy bones, calcium also value-adds to the nervous system, improves muscular functions, circulation and regulates the release of hormones in the body.
 Vitamin D is another nutrient found in fresh milk that supports the absorption of calcium into the digestive tract, when it enters your body together with calcium.
 And since Vitamin D cannot be found in natural food sources like fatty fish and fish oils, it must be obtained from fortified foods, with milk being one of the key sources.